 While the story is the weaker element of the film, the animation however is phenomenal!
 The animation is hands down the best part of the film.
 The animation is designed by Toon Boom Studios.
 The animators put their all into the visuals.
 It really feels like watching a classic Walt Disney Film.
-For example: I loved the animation sequences in one of Tiana’s songs, which felt reminiscent of how the animation looked like in the 1930’s.
+For example: I loved the animation sequences in one of Tiana’s songs, which felt reminiscent of the harlem renaissance artstyle of the 1920’s.
 This film marked as the return of 2D hand drawn animated films.
 Unfortunately, the success of the hand drawn animation didn’t last long.
-While it didn’t bomb thankfully, this film didn’t do so well at the box office, because another film Avatar was released on the second weekend this film came out, which was the highest grossing film of all time.
-Because of the modest success, along with the box office bomb of Winnie the Pooh two years later, Disney has decided to put 2D animation on hold for now, and stick to their 3D films, which is kind of disappointing.
+While it didn’t bomb thankfully, this film didn’t do so well at the box office, because another film James Cameron’s Avatar was released on the second weekend this film came out, which became, as of today, the highest grossing film of all time.
+Because of the modest success, along with the box office bomb of Winnie the Pooh two years later, Disney has decided to put 2D animation on hold for now, and stick to making 3D films, which is kind of disappointing.
 Despite all of that, the animation, and visuals are gorgeous.
 The animation is the winner of this film.
 I’m giving the animation 10 stars!

 The characters in the film are great and enjoyable.
 I loved Princess Tiana.
 Tiana is an underrated Disney Princess, who is a great character, because of her hard work ethics, as well as being a positive role model for children.
 Charlotte is one of the funniest characters, because of her energetic characteristics, and good humor.
 Not to mention that unlike the other spoiled Princesses, I liked how supportive she is to Tiana.
 Prince Naveen may be a spoiled Prince, he definitely does get better as the film progresses.
 Dr. Facilier is one of the great Disney Villains.
 He seems very threatening.
 I liked some of the funnier side characters like Mama Odie.
 The main problem I have with the characters are most of the side characters.
 I didn’t enjoy Ray the firefly very much, and while Louis the alligator is funny, he is just your typical comic relief.
 Fun fact: the producers were going to use him as a main cast of the film, but they cut his role down, to support more on Tiana and Naveen.
 I am kind of glad that they did that, because that would’ve dragged the film down even more.
 And as much as I loved Dr. Facilier, his motives for are kind of silly.